LucaGemelli/Data_Reader/data-reader/data-reader/README.md

 ## HOW TO USE?
  > git clone https://github.com/LucaGemelli/Data_Reader
  > open in eclipse the project
- > use java 8 to run
+ > use java 8 to run with encoding UTF-8.
- > create archive in homepath/data/in ends with .txt
+ > create archive in homepath/data/in ends with .data

 ## Archive Example
   001ç1234567891234çPedroç50000